Dominick Cunningham: 2020

 During the COVID-19 pandemic, Cunningham revealed he was struggling to train without use of gyms during UK lockdown periods.
 Describing the training situation for gymnasts as "impossible", he took to training at a stable in Walsall to prepare for the delayed 2020 Summer Olympics being held in Tokyo in 2021.

 2022

-In early 2022 Cunningham officially switched nationalities and began representing Ireland.
+In early 2022 Cunningham officially switched nationalities and began representing Ireland, his father's birth nation.
 Shortly thereafter he was selected for his first Irish team at the 2022 European Men's Artistic Gymnastics Championships in Munich.